 Metrics sourcing and calculation

-We extracted execution metrics from the output files generated by the evaluation harness to provide a comprehensive view of model efficiency beyond pure accuracy.
+We extracted execution metrics from the output files generated by the evaluation system to provide a comprehensive view of model efficiency beyond pure accuracy.

-Based on the open-source mini-swe-agent project, the harness uses LiteLLM to interface with various model endpoints, letting us capture standardized usage data.
+Based on the open-source mini-swe-agent project, the system uses LiteLLM to interface with various model endpoints, letting us capture standardized usage data.

 We processed each metric according to the following methodology: